 - Neuroscience nursing

-Making the switch: what it actually costs
+Making the switch: what it costs

 Nurses do switch populations – adult to peds and peds to adult.
 It’s not impossible.
 But the realistic picture: